zessta/GenQ/JS_correct_incorrect.md

 ## Question 60: **Custom Promise.all**
-Question: Write a function promiseAll that mimics the behavior of Promise.all.
+Description: Write a function promiseAll that mimics the behavior of Promise.all.
 It should take an array of promises and return a single promise that resolves with an array of results once all input promises have resolved, or rejects if any promise rejects.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)